-Firstly, it is important to understand that a rather major chuck of operational efficiency comes from human touch.
+Firstly, it is important to understand that a rather major chuck of operational efficiency comes from the human touch.
 To conduct a thorough operational due diligence, the acquirer has to dive in and understand employee experiences and problems.
 It is very easy to avoid this step because the performance of private equity or hedge fund is calculated based on returns on its portfolio.
-If for example, a hedge fund is generating an 18% portfolio when general return in the market is 5%, the acquirer will be biased and forget the issue of operational efficiency.
+If, for example, a hedge fund is generating an 18% portfolio when the general return in the market is 5%, the acquirer will be biased and forget the issue of operational efficiency.

 Generally, fund managers are earning commission on the income they earn for their investors.
 Even though they earn a fixed salary, their major income comes from commissions.
 Therefore these fund managers are biased to exhibit operational issues that put them in a better position to attract and retain investors.
-If the acquirer is not careful and takes the reports on fund manager of the target at face value, then they tend to make mistakes.
+If the acquirer is not careful and takes the reports on the fund manager of the target at face value, they tend to make mistakes.

 So one might question, why to not invest in a hedge fund that is generating 18% returns for their investors?
 Who cares about operations?

 The answer lies in history.
 It is very easy to generate high returns with very little discipline in a bullish market.
 Even when the general market yield is 5%, an intelligent but undisciplined fund manager can easily earn extra returns on investment by using the most basic tools.
 The discipline of operational due diligence comes into play when the markets are bearish.
 In the global meltdown of 2008, so many hedge funds shut down.
 Because they weren’t in a discipline in their operations, their business model was not as strong as it should have been.